Policy and Strategies

 The property should not require more that £8,500 to be spent to bring it up to the Scottish Housing Quality Standard.
 In the first instance the Council will seek to purchase 1 or 2 bedroom properties unless there is a strategic reason for purchasing a larger property.

-If you are selling an ex-council property in West Lothian and are interested in the council purchasing this property then contact 01506 280000 and ask to be put through to Housing Strategy and Development Team.
+If you are selling an ex-council property in West Lothian and are interested in the council purchasing this property please complete this enquiry form.
+[342kb]

 Local Housing Strategy

 Each Council is required by law to produce a Local Housing Strategy (LHS).
-Our Local Housing Strategy 2012-2017 [1Mb] is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
+West Lothian Council's LHS is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
 The document covers issues such as housing need and demand, homelessness and prevention, fuel poverty and energy efficiency.

 West Lothian Council believe that both tenants and residents should have a say in our Local Housing Strategy.
 We asked what you thought of our current LHS and your views of how to improve it or what should be included in our future strategy.
-Consultation took place online through this survey, and at several drop-in sessions across West Lothian.
-We have now produced our draft Local Housing Strategy 2017-2022 [1Mb] and summary document [35kb].
+Consultation took place during the summer of 2016 online and via several drop-in sessions across West Lothian.

 Mixed Tenure Estates